 Megan Durney, the Pfeiffer Center’s Head Gardener, plays a lead role in the Pfeiffer Center’s internship training program and its programs for children.
 She also manages the Pfeiffer Center’s CSA and farm stand.

 Bill Day is the Pfeiffer Center’s beekeeper and beekeeping instructor.
+He has kept bees following biodynamic principles for nearly fifteen years.

 Jennifer Greene is Executive Director of the Water Research Institute of Blue Hill, ME.
 Since the 1980s she has been a pioneer of flow forms in the United States, and continues the work of Theodor Schwenk in documenting water quality through the “drop picture” method.